Denver Union Station construction is wrapping up. Here’s what we know about the reopening

 In the early 2000s, preservationist Dana Crawford and others rallied to revitalize the space.
 When the station came under the purview of the Sage Hospitality Group management, it had multiple restaurants and shops, seating areas for patrons and a little public space left.

-These days, more than 30,000 people visit Union Station annually, traveling to and from trains and buses that take people across the metro and the country.
+These days, more than 30,000 people visit Union Station daily, traveling to and from trains and buses that take people across the metro and the country.
 More than 70 trains run to and from Denver International Airport each day.

 Though it's publicly owned, Union Station's Great Hall is not for everybody.